The Interplay of Competition and Cooperation Among Service Providers (Part II): Introduction

 \subsection{Motivation and Overview}

 \IEEEPARstart{T}{wo} different classes of service providers co-exist in the current wireless service provider (SP) market: Mobile Networks Operators (MNOs) and Mobile Virtual Network Operators (MVNOs).
 The MNO acquires $I_L$ spectrum from a regulator, which he offers to a MVNO in exchange of money, and the MVNO uses $I_F$ amount of this spectrum.
 Both SPs earn by selling wireless plans to end users (EUs); the MNO earns additionally by leasing her spectrum to the MVNO.
 Thus, they both cooperate, by sharing spectrum; they also compete, for a common pool of EUs.
-They clearly make different decisions, which affect their subscriptions; their payoffs have different expressions and their decisions also follow different constraints, eg, $\delta\leq I_L$ and $0 \leq I_F \leq I_L.$ In a sequence of two papers we investigate the economics of the interplay of the competition and cooperation between an MNO and an MVNO.
+They clearly make different decisions, which affect their subscriptions; their payoffs have different expressions and their decisions also follow different constraints, eg, $I_L$ can be chosen to be any positive value\footnote{ Specifically, $I_L \geq \delta > 0$ where lower bound $\delta$ is a parameter of choice.
+Since parameter $\delta$ may be chosen as low a positive quantity as one desires, for all practical purposes, $I_L$ can be chosen to be any positive value.
+The assumption $I_L \geq \delta > 0$, rather than $I_L \geq 0$ or $I_L > 0$ simplifies our analysis, and is not restrictive as argued above.} and $I_F$ must be chosen as a value between $0$ and $I_L$ (i.e., $0 \leq I_F \leq I_L$).
+In a sequence of two papers we investigate the economics of the interplay of the competition and cooperation between an MNO and an MVNO.